nrc/error-docs/rust-errors/result-and-error.md

 `Option` is similar to `Result` in that it is a very common, two-variant enum type with a payload type (`Some`, c.f., `Ok`).
 The difference is that `Option::None` (c.f., `Result::Err`) does not carry a payload.
 It is, therefore, analogous to `Result<T, ()>` and there are many methods for converting between `Option` and `Result`. `?` works with `Option` just like `Result`.

-The intended meaning of the types, however, is different. `Result` represents a value which has either been correctly computer or where an error occurred in its computation. `Option` represents a value which may or may not be present.
+The intended meaning of the types, however, is different. `Result` represents a value which has either been correctly computed or where an error occurred in its computation. `Option` represents a value which may or may not be present.
 Generally, `Option` should not be used for error handling.
 You may use or come across types like `Result<Option<i32>, MyError>`, this type might be returned where the computation is fallible, and if succeeds it will return either an `i32` or nothing (but importantly, returning nothing is not an error).

 ## The `Error` trait